-The Conference and Events Manager, in consultation with the Finance Manager, will revise annually the prices to be charged to external customers for accommodation, catering and room hire and these must be approved by the Bursar.
+The Conference and Events Manager, in consultation with the Head of Finance, will revise annually the prices to be charged to external customers for accommodation, catering and room hire and these must be approved by the Bursar.
 Alumni, Fellows and Staff may be entitled to a 20% discount on the standard prices.